TileDB-Inc/TileDB/doc/source/performance/using-tiledb-statistics.rst

 You may notice the "read compression ratio" metric reports more bytes read and used than just the tile data.
-The difference is accounted for by the array and fragment metadata, which TileDB must also read in order to determine which tiles should be read and decompressed.
+The difference is accounted for by the array and fragment metadata, which TileDB must also read in order to determine which tiles should be read and decompressed, and the serialization overhead introduced by the TileDB filter pipeline.
-Metadata reads are not included in the "copy-to-read" ratios.

 Finally, we will issue two overlapping queries back-to-back, first the same ``[1:3000, 1:12000]`` subarray followed by subarray ``[2000:4000, 1:12000]``, i.e.: